-- 1) Offer of a full time teaching position in an accredited Kansas Elementary school. - 2) Complete a Background Check - 3) Have two Recommendation Forms sent to Teacher Education - 4) Completed Health Certificate - 5) Complete a minimum of 6 graduate credit hours and 80 hours of practica in an primary and an intermediate elementary classroom.
+- 1) Offer of a full time teaching position in an accredited Kansas middle or high school with at least 50% of teaching in the content area - 2) Passing score on the Praxis Content Test - 3) Complete a Background Check - 4) Have two Recommendation Forms sent to Teacher Education

-Please work with Amanda Hill, PSU Licensure Officer, at ahill@pittstate.edu concerning the Limited Apprentice License.
-She will send your plan of study and the paperwork for the LAL license to KSDE.
+Please work with Amanda Hill, PSU Licensure Officer, at ahill@pittstate.edu concerning the Restricted License.
+She will send your plan of study and the paperwork for the restricted license.